nnachefski/php-example-ose3/README.md

 * Provide the git URL for the project
   * Syntax is "imagestreat~souce"

-NOTE: Current [bug](https://bugzilla.redhat.com/show_bug.cgi?id=1232003) has you manually update the `BuildConfig` to add the "openshift" namespace:
+NOTE: Current [bug](https://bugzilla.redhat.com/show_bug.cgi?id=1232003) has you manually update the `BuildConfig` to add the "namespace: openshift"

 ```
 user@host$ ose edit bc/php-example-ose3